dataformsjs/dataformsjs/docs/jsx-loader.md

 ### Use Babel for Apps that include the Spread Sytnax

 If you have a site that uses code like this `<Greeting {...props} />` the JSX Loader will convert it to `React.createElement(Greeting, ...props)` for modern browsers however not all modern browsers support this syntax.
-This is particularly important if your site is viewed by users in Asian Countries that use the UC Browser (as of 2020).
+This is particularly important if your site is viewed by users in Asian Countries that use the UC Browser (as of 2020) or viewed by users who use Edge (Default Browser in Windows 10).

 There are several options:

 1) Avoid using the spread syntax
 2) Use code shown in the example below that uses Babel for these Browsers

 ```js